ksgwxfan/climate-parser/README.md

   * running `csvFileList()` will return a list of CSV files in the current directory (helps if your directory is cluttered)

 run `clmtAnalyze("city-data.csv")`
 * OPTIONAL: `clmtAnalyze` accepts 2 optional keyword arguments: `city="cityname.csv"` or `station="station_text"`
 * Example: `clmtAnalyze("city-name.csv",city="City Name",station="Multiple")`
 * This would be helpful if you're working with a csv that has data from multiple stations
 * The default setting would be using the [GHCND Station ID](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt) and Station Name (which typically includes the cityname)
 * You wouldn't want to represent all of the data as originating from one place if you used multiple stations

 Wait for the script to complete.
-At the end you'll receive a notice of data missing from the record and the time it took to run the script
+At the end you'll receive a notice of monthly data missing from the record and the time it took to run the script
 ```
 --- City: City Name, USA ---
-*** SKIPPED: TMAX data missing - 1921-07
+*** SKIPPED: Insufficient or erroneous TMAX data - 1893-03
-*** SKIPPED: TMIN data missing - 1921-07
+*** SKIPPED: Insufficient or erroneous TMIN data - 1893-03
-*** SKIPPED: TMAX data missing - 1922-08
+*** SKIPPED: Insufficient or erroneous TMAX data - 1921-07
-*** SKIPPED: TMIN data missing - 1922-08
 *** SCRIPT COMPLETE ***
-Runtime: 10.81 seconds
+Runtime: 11.06 seconds
 ```

 Now you're ready to do some analysis or inspect the data.